-1: Hold the rate of increase in rates from their 1994 levels to no more than the average rise for utility rates in Wisconsin, Iowa, North Dakota and South Dakota.
+Hold the rate of increase in rates from their 1994 levels to no more than the average rise for utility rates in Wisconsin, Iowa, North Dakota and South Dakota.

-: Percentage comparison of rate increases in Minnesota and those for the bordering states.
+Measure: Percent rate increases in Minnesota and those for the bordering states.

+Protect Minnesota's consumers against unreasonable utility rates.
 Some increase in rates is inevitable, due to general inflation and rising demand, so the most appropriate measure of DPS success is to compare the long-term increase in utility rates with those of the bordering states of Wisconsin, Iowa, North Dakota, and South Dakota.
-The Department goal is that Minnesota's average annual increase in rates for each calendar year should be at or below the average for those bordering states.
+The Department goal is that Minnesota's average annual increase in rates from calendar year 1994 on should be at or below the average for those bordering states.